XavierAlpha/hexo-butterfly-docker/README.md

   - robots.txt
 your robots.txt, hexo doesn't generate it. docker loads the newest "robots.txt" into volume every time it runs.

-- **ssh** Only need when docker builds. docker build loads it to your container's ".ssh" for deploying through ssh when "hexo deploy", and after deploying, files like "known_hosts" will update when you type "yes" in the beginning of ssh connection.
-So it will also store the new ".ssh" to your volume if deploying success, and don't have to repeat typing "yes" next time.
+- **ssh** Only need when docker builds. docker build loads it to your container's ".ssh" for deploying through ssh when "hexo deploy", and after deploying, "known_hosts" will be updated when you type "yes" on first connection.
+So it will also store the new ".ssh" to your volume if deploying success, that don't have to repeat typing "yes" next time.

 - **init.sh** docker run butterfly's ENTRYPOINT.